osohq/oso/docs/content/any/project/changelogs/NEXT.md

 #### Other bugs & improvements

+- The python library for MacOS now supports M1/ARM processors.

 - Fixed a bug preventing dictionaries created in Polar from making the round-trip to JS and back.